Flora and fauna of Odisha

 Odisha, a state in eastern India, is extremely diverse and gives the state abundance of natural beauty and wildlife.
 The districts in the interior are thickly covered by tropical moist deciduous and tropical dry deciduous forests.
 The hills, plateaus and isolated areas of the northeastern part of the state are covered by the tropical moist deciduous forests whereas the dry deciduous forests are located in the southwest region of the state.
 Some of the trees which grow in abundance in Odisha are bamboo, teak, rosewood, sal, piasal, sanghvan and haldi.
 There are 479 species of birds, 86 species of mammals, 19 species of amphibians and 110 species of reptiles present in Odisha.
 The state is also an important habitat for the endangered olive ridley turtles and Irrawaddy dolphins.
 Koraput district of southern Odisha has been identified by Food and Agriculture Organisation (FAO) of UN as Global Agricultural Heritage site which is among only other three sites in the world.
 Other sites are in Peru, China and Philippines.

-Flora
+Forest

 Almost one-third of Odisha is covered by forests which make up about 37.34% of the total land area of the state.
 These forests cover most of southern and western Odisha.
 The eastern plains adjacent to the coast are covered by farmlands.

 The forest cover of Odisha extends over an area of 58,136.869 square kilometres out of which reserve forests make up an area of 26329.12 km2, demarcated protected forests make up 11687.079 km2 and undemarcated protected forests make up 3638.78 km2.
 Other types of forests make up 16261.34 km2 while unclassed forests make up 20.55 km2 of the total forest cover.